 Zoom is an important and one of the basic techniques during editing in a post-production workflow.

-A basic zoom in, zoom out, which when coupled with panning and tracking can elevate your video.
+A basic zoom in on a clip or a zoom out in DaVinci Resolve 18/17, which when coupled with panning and tracking can elevate your video.

 And a slow zoom – a powerful cinematic technique – can hook your audience to your video.

-How to Zoom In On a Clip in DaVinci Resolve Quickly?
+How to Zoom In On a Clip in DaVinci Resolve?

 - Under the “Edit” page, select your required clip in the timeline.